blinq-io/selenium-session-manager/clients/java/README.md

 </dependency>
 ```

-Following is a code example to integrate it into your Javascript Selenium tests:
+Following is a code example to integrate it into your Java Selenium tests:
 ```java
 import com.blinq.session.SessionClient;
 import org.openqa.selenium.chrome.ChromeDriver;